 Cardiovascular Events (Composite Myocardial Infarction, Stroke, Cardiovascular Mortality

-Time frame: 9 years
+Time frame: median 8.7 years

-Physical Function (Physical Function Score from self-report, RAND-36)
+Physical Function (Physical Function Score From Self-report, RAND-36)

 Rand-36 Physical Function Scale.
 Score 0-100; a higher score indicates a more favorable health state in regards to physical functioning.
+The single value for this Outcome is based on the average of all collected measurements.

 Non-Cardiovascular Disease Mortality

-Time frame: 9 years
+Time frame: median 8.7 years

 Hip Fracture

-Time frame: 9 years
+Time frame: median 8.7 years

-Falls
+Falls / Year

 Safety; self-report

-Time frame: 9 years
+Time frame: median 8.7 years

 Venous Thromboembolic Event

-Time frame: 9 years
+Time frame: median 8.7 years

 Coronary Revascularization (Coronary Artery Bypass Graft or Percutaneous Coronary Intervention)